-Housing Choice Voucher Fee/indirect expense per HUD Fee/indirect expense per SHA LAMP 11.
-Work with auditors and audit preparation.
-11. Work with auditors and audit preparation.
-12. Indirect cost allocations imposed on the HCV program by a higher level of local government.
-12. Indirect cost allocations imposed on the HCV program by a higher level of local government.
+Cho ice Voucher

+Fe e/indirect expense per SHA LAMP

+11. Work with auditors and audit

+preparation.

+Indirect cost allocations imposed on the

+12. HCV program by a higher level of local

+4 government.

 13. Hiring, supervision and termination of front-line HCV staff.

-13. Hiring, supervision and termination of front-line HCV staff.
-14. Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others.
-14. Preparation and submission of HCV program budgets, financial reports, etc. to HUD and others.
-15. Monitoring and reporting on abandoned property as required by states.
-15. Monitoring and reporting on abandoned property as required by states.
-16. Investment and reporting on HCV proceeds.
-16. Investment and reporting on HCV proceeds.
-17. Storage of HCV records and adherence to federal and/or state records retention requirements.
-17. Storage of HCV records and adherence to federal and/or state records retention requirements.
-18. Development and oversight of office furniture, equipment and vehicle replacement plans.
-18. Development and oversight of office furniture, equipment and vehicle replacement plans.
-19. Insurance costs for fidelity or crime and dishonesty coverage for COCC employees based on a reasonable allocation method.
-19. Insurance costs for fidelity or crime and dishonesty coverage for IS employees based on a reasonable allocation method.
-20. Commissioners' stipend and non- training travel.
-20. Commissioners' stipend and non- training travel.
-21. Commissioners' training that exceed HUD standards 21.
-Commissioners' training that exceed HUD standards
+Preparation and submission of HCV

+14. program budgets, financial reports, etc.

+to HUD and others.

+4 = Monitoring and reporting on abandoned

+15. property as required by states.

+16. Investment and reporting on HCV

+proceeds.

+17. Storage of HCV records and adherence to federal and/or state records retention

+requirements.

+- Development and oversight of office

+18. furniture, equipment and vehicle

+replacement plans.

+Insurance costs for fidelity or crime and

+19. dishonesty coverage for IS employees

+19. based on a reasonable allocation

+] method.

+20. Commissioners' stipend and non-

+20. training travel.

+21. Commissioners' training that exceed

+HUD standards